Vladas Putvinskis: Fiction writer

 Influenced by Povilas Višinskis, Putvinkis tried his hand at writing.
-His firs short stories and articles were published in Varpas (1902–1904) and Darbininkų balsas (1902).
+His first short stories and articles were published in Varpas (1902–1904) and Darbininkų balsas (1902).
 Other stores were published in Vilniaus žinios (1914), Nauju taku (1914), Trimitas (1920s).
 He wrote in Lithuanian (except for one Polish story published in Slovo) even though by his own admission he was more comfortable expressing himself in Polish.
 In interwar Lithuania, he took Lithuanian language lessons from Julija Jablonskytė-Petkevičienė (daughter of linguist Jonas Jablonskis).

 After his release from prison in 1906, he wrote Kudlių šeima (Kudliai Family), a short story that was published in a supplement of Lietuvos aidas in 1918.
 The story, written as a mythical legend, depicts a young noble shunned by his traditional family chasing a bright and elusive goddess (idea of the Lithuanian nation).

 Another lengthier story Giedrė (completed in 1907) is also written as a legend from the Lithuanian mythology.
 It depicts a primitive but ideal society attacked by enemies clad in iron.
 The fight ends with a mass suicide in fire (references to the Lithuanian Crusade and Pilėnai).
 The work was published as a separate booklet in 1915 and 1927; it was republished in 2013.
 The work created and popularized the name Giedrė.

 In 1907, Putvinkis also wrote a short play for children Nežudyk (Do Not Kill).
 It teaches children to respect animals and the nature.
 It was reworked into operetta Girių karalius (King of Forests) by Mikas Petrauskas in 1919.
 The play was published as a separate booklet in 1914 and 1928.

 During his exile years (1914–1917), he wrote several increasingly more philosophical works about the relentless struggle of enlightenment and progress against the darkness and destruction.
 In summer 1915, when the German Army occupied his estates and split his family, he wrote several optimistic works that joy and positive outlook should trump suffering and hopeless despair.